Casey Stoner: Status and personality

 Stoner showed signs of feeling under-appreciated by the general public.
 He was angered by consistent suggestions that the bike and tyres had a bigger role in his success than he did, and unhappy at being booed at Donington in 2007 and 2008.

-In August 2008 he was criticised for his former Ducati team's association with tobacco company Philip Morris.
+In August 2008, Stoner was criticised for his former Ducati team's association with tobacco company Philip Morris.

 Stoner has stated that he would prefer to shun the limelight and let his riding style do the talking.
 In an interview with Australian Motorcycle News, he was quoted as saying he would prefer a return to purer form of racing from the 500cc days, stating that "Back in those days, it was just racing—Doohan, Rainey, Schwantz, Gardner, Lawson—not half as much bullshit as now.
 That was the life."

 Before the 2012 Australian Grand Prix, the Phillip Island Grand Prix Circuit named the third corner "Stoner Corner".

 After retirement

 V8 Supercars

 After announcing his retirement from MotoGP, rumours persisted throughout the year that Stoner would debut in touring car racing in 2013; specifically the Australian V8 Supercars series.
 Such a switch is a rare but not unprecedented move; as fellow Australian world motorcycling champion Wayne Gardner retired from motorcycle racing in 1992 and made his touring car debut the following year.

-The rumours intensified when V8 Supercars team Triple Eight Race Engineering announced that Red Bull; a long-term sponsor of Stoner, would be the major sponsor of the team from 2013 onwards, replacing Vodafone.
+The rumours intensified when V8 Supercars team Triple Eight Race Engineering announced that Red Bull, a long-term sponsor of Stoner, would be the major sponsor of the team from 2013 onwards, replacing Vodafone.
 After numerous denials, in January 2013, Stoner announced that he would indeed move to touring car racing on a one-year contract with Triple Eight Race Engineering.
 Stoner would race in the second tier Dunlop V8 Supercar Series for the 2013 season.

 On 27 February 2013, two days before his debut at the Adelaide Street Circuit, Stoner unveiled his car, sponsored by Red Bull and Pirtek.
 His car would be a Holden VE Commodore, the same car that was driven to victory in the 2010 Supercheap Auto Bathurst 1000 by Mark Skaife and Craig Lowndes.
 His cameo season was unsuccessful, finishing in the mid-field most races with a highest finish of 5th at Queensland Raceway.
 He finished the season 18th in the standings with 704 points.